rckwzrd/time-splitter/README.md

-- Build and release with Github action, cut a tagged download
+- Build and release with Github action, cut a tagged download, linux and windows
-- Consider a dockerizing, using a multistage docker build
-- Basic unit test, confirm output is JSON like, run tests local and on GH
+- [x] Basic unit test, confirm output is JSON like, run tests local and on GH

-- Debug and run locally, understand errors
+- [x] Debug and run locally, understand errors
 - Understand dotnet compilation, executables, and binaries
-- Handle exceptions, arguements, and cross platform

 Core
-- print current time with "now" arguement
+- print current time in json
-- have a help and manual
 - cross platform

-Nice to have
-- Colored and nice console output
-- Pass UTC time and output current time
-- Set timezone
-- Unix time
-- Naive time